Every time I stopped drinking, I thought life would instantly feel better.

 It depends.

-Life Isn’t Dull—It Just Takes Time to Feel Real Again
+Life Isn’t Dull, It Just Takes Time to Feel Real Again

-And that’s the thing we get to rediscover.
-That’s the gift of getting through this phase: we actually get to feel again.
+That’s what we get to rediscover.
+That’s the gift of getting through this phase.

-Alcohol Didn’t Solve the Dullness—It Caused It
+Alcohol Didn’t Solve the Dullness, It Caused It

-This part’s hard to hear, but it’s true: alcohol created the dullness.
-It wired our brains to need a shortcut.
+It wired our brains to rely on a shortcut.
 And when the shortcut’s gone, things feel slow and unexciting—until they don’t.

-You’re not alone.
+- You’re not alone

-You’re not broken.
+- You’re not broken

+The dullness doesn’t mean sobriety isn’t working.
 It means it is.

 — Brent